Skillshare vs. Udemy: Which One Is Best For Your Course?

 They state that their best-performing teachers earn upwards of $100,000 per year.
 This is substantial, yet it likely takes a lot of classes and a lot of ongoing community engagement.

-Whereas with Udemy you not only have access to more people but have greater freedom over how you price your courses.
-Udemy’s size comes with its negatives (competition), but the potential to earn more passive income is greater compared to Skillshare.
+With Udemy you not only have access to more people but have greater freedom over how you price your courses.
+Udemy’s size comes with its negatives, but the potential to earn more passive income is greater compared to Skillshare.

 One of Udemy’s core benefits is both the size of its platform and how it actively promotes, advertises, and creates partnerships with other online influencers.
 This results in greater reach for you as a content creator, and therefore the potential to earn more income.